Order of Saint Mary of Spain: Headquarters

-Some historians believe that the Cartagena Cathedral is really a temple for this convent.
+A Cistercian monastery in Cartagena is mentioned as their headquarters and some historians believe that Cartagena Cathedral that headquarters.

 The order also had bases in the ports of San Sebastián, La Coruña, and El Puerto de Santa María; all dependent on Cartagena.

 Dissolution

 On the 23rd of June, 1280, the defeat at the Battle of Moclín effectively wiped out the membership of the Order of Santiago.
 Castilian troops under the command of Gonzalo Ruiz Girón, Grand Master of the Order of Santiago and Sancho el Bravo (Although Sancho did not actually participate in the battle), were slaughtered by Muslim forces under the command of Muhammad II.
-The battle was a major disaster for the Order of Santiago which claimed the lives of many of its members, including that of Gonzalo Ruiz Girón who died of wounds received in the battle.
+The battle was a major disaster for the Order of Santiago which claimed the lives of many of its members, including that of Gonzalo Ruiz Girón, who died of wounds received in the battle.

 In order to prevent the extinction of the Order of Santiago due to the loss of men at Moclín, King Alfonso X of Castile integrated the members of the Order of Santa María into that of Santiago and named the new Grand Master Pedro Núñez.
 This integration effectively ended the Order of Santa Maria.

 A further reason for its disbandment and integration into the Order of Santiago was its ineffectiveness in the battle against Castile's enemies at sea.
 In the order's only great expedition, the armada of Santa María de España was totally annihilated at the naval Battle of Algeciras.